International Travel Directives by UCOP During COVID-19 (temporary advisory until further notice)

 Complete itinerary, including destination(s), dates, and quarantine requirements.

-Specific rationale detailing how the travel meets one of the two definitions listed above.
+Specific rationale detailing how the travel meets one of the three definitions listed above.

 - Documentation of written support from the Principal Investigator.
 (For students and researchers)